 Becoming well-informed about wills, trusts and estate planning is necessary to secure the financial future of your loved one with a disability.
-In our Wills, Trusts and Estate Planning Workshop or Webinar, you’ll learn how to arrange your estate, prepare a will, and the various ins and outs of setting up a trust specifically for your relative or loved-one with a disability.
+In this webinar, you will learn how to arrange your estate, prepare a will, and the various ins and outs of setting up a trust specifically for your relative or loved one with a disability.
+Because laws vary from province to province, this workshop may only be relevant to those within British Columbia.
 See more info below.

 - Why and how to write and update a will when there is a family member with a disability

 - Ways in which to ensure your loved one with a disability is protected when family passes away

 - The types of trusts available for people with disabilities, including the differences between discretionary and Non-discretionary, Testamentary and Inter-vivos

 - The various tax rates differences between Trusts, including recent federal changes, and their implications

 - The roles and responsibilities of Executors and Trustees